9001/copyparty/README.md

   * plus up to 3 entries each from `[done]` and `[que]` for context
 * `[que]` is all the files that are still queued

 ### file-search

+drop files/folders into up2k to see if they exist on the server

 ![copyparty-fsearch-fs8](https://user-images.githubusercontent.com/241032/129635361-c79286f0-b8f1-440e-aaf4-6e929428fac9.png)

 in the `[🚀 up2k]` tab, after toggling the `[🔎]` switch green, any files/folders you drop onto the dropzone will be hashed on the client-side.
-Each hash is sent to the server which checks if that file exists somewhere already
+Each hash is sent to the server which checks if that file exists somewhere

 files go into `[ok]` if they exist (and you get a link to where it is), otherwise they land in `[ng]`
 * the main reason filesearch is combined with the uploader is cause the code was too spaghetti to separate it out somewhere else, this is no longer the case but now i've warmed up to the idea too much